So you may know how long the average furnace lasts, but you’re not sure how old your furnace actually is.

 It’s important to know how old your furnace is.
-Having a clear picture of the unit’s age can help you properly plan and budget for potential furnace repairs or replacement.
+Having a clear picture of the unit’s age can help you properly plan and budget for potential furnace repairs or replacements.
 This is especially essential in the frigid GTA, where we never want to be stuck without heat!

 Unfortunately, for many, it’s tricky to figure out the exact age of a furnace.
 When you move into a new residence, the former occupants don’t always provide detailed information, leaving you to investigate the new space and test out your new appliances.
 Then, when it comes time to turn on your furnace, you cross your fingers and hope for the best.